oogs/puppet_cm_ha_demo/README.md

 * Sufficient disk space for all VMs.
 If you like to ride the line of a close to full local disk, you'll probably run into issues with this setup.
 * There are two vagrant.yml files, one for Mac and one for Windows.
 Symlink the one you need to vagrant.yml.
 For example:
     * `ln -s vagrant-mac.yml vagrant.yml`
+* The vagrant centos 6 image.
+You can add it manually using `vagrant box add centos/6 # for CentOS Linux 6`.

 ## VM Definitions